Do Not Eat Gluten-Free – Live Gluten-Free!

-Here is a basic list for your pantry
+Here is a basic list for gluten free pantry

 Spices: I always use certified organic gluten-free spices, or use fresh herbs whenever possible.
-Spices that are not certified gluten-free may have been contaminated with gluten in factories that manufacture other products that contain gluten.
+Spices that are not certified gluten-free may have been cross-contaminated with gluten in factories that manufacture other products that contain gluten.
 If you can’t get certified gluten-free spices, buy organic

 Cheese: Use only good quality pure cheeses.
 Most good quality cheeses are gluten-free.